 the ten-year, Boston-based concert series for adults, Storytellers in Concert

 the League for the Advancement of New England Storytelling (LANES)

 the Three Apples Storytelling Festival.

-In addition to his workshops and classes on all aspects of storytelling, Lipman has published 3 books and released an instructional video as well as 10 solo audiocassettes.
+In addition to his workshops and classes on all aspects of storytelling, Lipman has published several books and released instructional videos, over 15 audio recordings, and multi-media courses and toolkits.

 Doug Lipman told his first story in 1970 when he was teaching in a school for emotionally-disturbed children.
 It was then that he first noticed the power of stories to inspire, empower and guide the listener.

 In the 1970's, as a pre-school teacher and certified Kodaly music teacher, Lipman combined stories with songs.
 As a musician he saw that music enhances the healing power of story, transforming the listener and helping them reconnect with their true essence.

 Since Doug began calling himself a storyteller in 1976, he has performed stories and songs all over the U.S., in Canada, and in New Zealand for children, adults, families and Jewish audiences.

 As a storyteller-in-residence he has performed at hundreds of schools, from one day to eight weeks.